Fiber To The Home Project

 As part of the City’s Fiber Master Plan, construction on the 17-mile fiber optic loop with six conduits is complete.
 This $2.4 million investment in the digital future is a partnership with the Warren County Port Authority to build a broadband fiber network to provide high-speed internet service to Springboro homes and businesses.

 The City will not be providing internet services, however, this investment in a fiber network has attracted two Internet Service Providers (ISPs) that have collectively purchased five of those conduits— that will provide internet service options for residents and businesses.
 In addition, the sale of the fiber lines has covered a majority of the fiber optic loop installation.
 Point Broadband began installing its lines in 2021 and is wrapping up work in neighborhoods.
-Alta Fiber (formerly Cincinnati Bell) purchased four lines from the City and is set to begin work later this summer with an expected completion date by the end of next year.
+Alta Fiber (formerly Cincinnati Bell) purchased four lines from the City and is set to working with the city with an expected completion date by the end of 2023.

 The internet providers run their own fiber optic cables to provide high speed internet to neighborhoods.
 Residents should expect to see construction teams and equipment for both ISPs throughout the City completing necessary aerial and underground work.